Alexander Farnese, Duke of Parma: Governor-General of the Netherlands

 In the autumn of 1577 shortly after his wife's death, Farnese led Spanish reinforcements from Italy along the Spanish Road to join Don Juan, and it was his able strategy and prompt decision at a critical moment that decisively won the Battle of Gembloux in early 1578.
 Shortly thereafter was the Siege of Zichem (Dutch) where the garrison was put to the sword and the town was sacked.
-This incident is considered to be the biggest stain on Farnese’s otherwise chivalrous career.
-Next was the five-day Siege of Nivelles (Dutch) (French) in March of 1578.
+This incident is considered to be the biggest stain on Farnese's otherwise chivalrous career.
+Next was the five-day Siege of Nivelles (Dutch) (French) in March 1578.
 The example of Zichem encouraged the citizens to capitulate so quickly.
 That summer, Farnese managed to prevent the defeat at the Battle of Rijmenam from being decisive.

 In October 1578, Don Juan, whose health had broken down, died.
 Phillip II appointed Farnese to take his place as Captain-General of the Army of Flanders and appointed his mother Margaret as Governor-General.
 This was unacceptable to Alexander; he demanded to be both Captain-General and Governor-General or he would resign thus leaving military matters entirely in Margaret's hands.
 Philip eventually capitulated and after four years, Margaret returned to Parma.

 Upon Don Juan's death, Farnese was confronted with a difficult situation.
 Perceiving that his opponents were divided between Catholic and Protestant, Fleming and Walloon, he skillfully worked to exploit these divisions.
 By this means, he regained the allegiance of the Walloon provinces for the king.
 Through the treaty of Arras, January 1579, he secured the support of the "Malcontents" (the Catholic nobles of the south) for the royal cause.
 The rebels in the seven northern provinces then formed the Union of Utrecht, formally abjuring Phillip's rule and pledging to fight to the end.